 Welcome to The Protest Review, an online transnational literary journal showcasing and identifying new and emerging poets, writers, and visual artists within our communities who work together to break the silence.
 Since its founding in 2020, The Protest Review has devoted itself to publishing insightful artists who seek to understand the world around them and call attention to the injustices of their world, to the joys of what it means to be alive, and to give words and images that encompass our shared human experience.

 For Issue 2, Volume 1, we look forward to breaking the parameters that we have comfortably built around voice, memory, and silence.
 If there is something we have learned, as a community during our times is that change is non-linear, intersectional, and intentional.
 As the global community raises critical questions about the rate of change, we must also be prepared to address the next generations of questions that will come.
-Close attention is given to the knowledge that has raised us to be intentional with our words and silence(s).
+Light is shed on the knowledge that has raised us to be intentional with our words and silence(s).
+Where do our silences come from?
+Some of us have roamed, walked, lived, and loved in multiple places.
+This journey around the world of our personal lives intersect with new languages, new ways of knowing, fluid identities, [altar]native ways of critically thinking.

 We look forward to hearing from you and publishing your work,